FlxLfr/Pymol_esp_visualization/README.md

 python run_all.py
 ```
 Running the (run_all.py) script without parameters results in the script using the `/reference/4-bromacetophenon` directory.
 It converts, renders and saves the images to: `reference/4-bromacetophenon/images_check/` and concludes a summary in the `reference/summary_check.csv`.
 The summary and images can now be compared with the initial downloaded images and the script.
-When the results are the same
+When the results are the same, you can contninue with the visualization of your own molecular files
-Expected for 4-bromoacetophenone: V<sub>S,min</sub> = −0.0638 a.u. on O3, V<sub>S,max</sub> = +0.0469 a.u. on H14, σ-hole = +0.0221 a.u., colour range ±0.065 a.u.
-If those come out, the installation is fine.

 ---